JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 I promised recently that **I wont do** more static sites for people.

-And consequently, this has not been a DFY (done for you), but a DWY (done with you) recap of [this](https://jalcocert.github.io/JAlcocerT/web-for-moto-blogger/) and [this](https://jalcocert.github.io/JAlcocerT/web-for-phd-researcher/) web setup
+And consequently, this has not been a DFY (done for you), but a DWY (done with you) recap of [this](https://jalcocert.github.io/JAlcocerT/web-for-moto-blogger/) and [this](https://jalcocert.github.io/JAlcocerT/web-for-phd-researcher/) web setups.

+This is how the session went:

 {{< youtube "jO-PiZyVWe8" >}}